Max Miller (YouTuber)

-Max Miller (born March 30, 1983) is an American YouTuber and cook known for being the creator and host of Tasting History, a culinary and history fusion web-show that recreates ancient or historical recipes and explains the history around them.
+Max Miller (born March 30, 1983) is an American YouTuber and historian known for being the creator and host of Tasting History, a culinary and history fusion web-show that recreates ancient or historical recipes and explains the history around them.

 Early life

-Miller grew up in Phoenix, Arizona.
+Miller was born on March 30, 1983 and grew up in Phoenix, Arizona.
 He had an interest in history, and, at six or seven, he started reading about Charles Cornwallis at the Siege of Yorktown that ended the American Revolutionary War in 1781, writing a report on it for fun.

 He attended Arizona State University and earned a classical music degree, moving to New York City to train for Broadway theatre.